 It is important to be aware that over the long term GORD can cause complications.
 These include ulcers in the stomach and oesophagus.
-Or, even narrowing of the oesophagus, causing difficulty swallowing.
+Or, even a narrowing of the oesophagus, causing difficulty swallowing.
 These complications need more medical care than simple remedies can provide.
 Yet, if your symptoms are occasional or mild, research has shown that simple home remedies for heartburn may really help.

 Orthodox medications for heartburn include antacids and acid blockers.
 They work by either neutralising stomach acid or blocking its production.
 This raises the pH of the stomach contents and helps reduce burning.

 Yet stomach acid is vital for good digestion.
-Without an acidic environment the digestive enzymes can not work effectively.
+Without an acidic environment, the digestive enzymes can not work effectively.
 So, food is not broken down properly.
 Which can create problems such as poor absorption of vitamins and minerals.

-Stomach acid also helps to prevent bacteria colonising the stomach and intestine.
+Stomach acid also helps to prevent bacteria from colonising the stomach and intestine.
 Bacteria can arrive in our digestive tract along with the foods we eat.
 They can also migrate from more distant parts of the intestines towards the upper digestive tract.
 When bacteria grow in the wrong parts of the gastrointestinal tract this is a form of dysbiosis, a condition called small intestine bacterial overgrowth (SIBO).
 Symptoms of SIBO might include stomach bloating, belching and bad breath.

-So, antacids may provide quick relief from heartburn, but may cause other digestive problems over time.
+So, antacids may provide quick relief from heartburn but may cause other digestive problems over time.
 In addition, these medications don’t do anything to heal the irritated tissues.
 Or, to prevent further attacks.
 They may also have side effects such as constipation or diarrhoea.

 The stronger medications such as proton pump inhibitors (PPI) work by reducing stomach acid production.
 Less acid means the pH in the stomach rises.
 The British Medical Journal published a large meta-analysis of the effect of PPIs.
 It concludes that using PPIs increases the risk of SIBO.
 Whilst a 2016 study found that PPIs affect the gut microbial composition, and change it to one that is less healthy and more at risk of infection by pathogens, specifically Clostridium difficile.

-Whats more, low stomach acid and SIBO themselves can be a cause of acid reflux.
-As low stomach acid increases the risk of dysbiosis, which in turn can produce a build up of intestinal gas.
+What’s more, low stomach acid and SIBO themselves can be a cause of acid reflux.
+As low stomach acid increases the risk of dysbiosis, which in turn can produce a build-up of intestinal gas.
 The increase in pressure in the intestines causes stomach contents to be pushed up into the oesophagus, creating symptoms of heartburn.

 Other studies point to long term PPI use damaging the gut, kidneys, heart and brain.
 They may also increase the risk of osteoporotic fracture in the elderly.

-Self-help for heartburn
+Some home remedies for heartburn